-I am a long time fan of Kate Forsyth’s adult fairytale retellings (Bitter Greens, The Wild Girl, The Beast’s Garden) and Beauty in Thorns is one of the 2017 book releases I have been looking forward to ever since hearing Kate speak so passionately about it at the Brisbane Writers Festival last year.
+I am a long time fan of Kate Forsyth’s adult historical fairytale retellings (Bitter Greens, The Wild Girl, The Beast’s Garden) and Beauty in Thorns is a title I have been looking forward to ever since hearing Kate speak so passionately about it at the Brisbane Writers Festival last year.

 The extraordinary amount of research that Kate has undertaken before putting pen to paper really shines through.
 In a recent interview with Australian Women Writers Kate explained her process: